Difference between Internal Audit And Statutory Audit

 • The long-term purpose of internal and statutory audits is to prevent mistakes, maintain clarity, enhance efficiency, and present a precise snapshot of the firm’s financial position.

-When should you conduct these audits?
+When should you conduct Statutory Audit?

+Internal audits are vital for evaluating an organization’s internal controls and operational efficiency.
 While Statutory Audit is compulsorily required to be conducted annually, as an organization you should choose to conduct an Internal Audit if you want to:

 1. Analyze the fairness of your firm’s internal controls, processes, and operations